-- 30. In addition to suction dredge mining in these waterways, mining also occurs immediately along and above these waters.
+26. In addition to suction dredge mining in these waterways, mining also occurs immediately along and above these waters.
 A form of mining known as "highbanking" or "mechanized sluicing" involves the removal, often by motorized heavy equipment such as backhoes or bulldozers, of rock, dirt, plants and other materials from their natural location.
 This material is then sent through mechanical equipment in an effort to remove fine particles of gold and other metals.
 The resulting debris from the equipment is then deposited in and/or near the streambank.
-Oftentimes, water is taken from the stream to facilitate this removal and deposition process. - 31.
-This mechanized sluicing disturbs the riparian areas in which it takes place by among other impacts, removal of portions of the streambanks and/or riparian area from its natural location, disruption and/or removal of plant material, the creation of unnatural excavated areas and/or discarded debris dumps.
+Oftentimes, water is taken from the stream to facilitate this removal and deposition process.
+27. This mechanized sluicing disturbs the riparian areas in which it takes place by among other impacts, removal of portions of the streambanks and/or riparian area from its natural location, disruption and/or removal of plant material, the creation of unnatural excavated areas

+15 and/or discarded debris dumps.

-The Failure to Properly Regulate Mining by the Forest Service
+16 The Failure to Properly Regulate Mining by the Forest Service

-32. The Forest Service will allow in the coming months (pursuant to the National/Regional Directives), and has allowed (via the determinations/decisions noted in Paragraph 3 above) motorized suction dredge, mechanized sluicing, and other mining in and along these waterways without requiring a PoO for each proposed mining operation (i.e., at the discretion of a Forest Service official, such operations could proceed simply by submitting a NOI to the Forest Service), and without conducting the required consultation with federal wildlife agencies such as NOAA Fisheries and the Fish and Wildlife Service (FWS).
+28. The Forest Service intends to allow in the coming months, and has allowed, motorized suction dredge, mechanized sluicing, and other mining in and along these waterways without requiring a Plan of Operations ("PoO") for each proposed mining operation (i.e., such operations could proceed simply by submitting a Notice of Intent (NOI) to the Forest Service), and without conducting the required consultation with federal wildlife agencies such as NOAA Fisheries and the Fish and Wildlife Service ("FWS").

-pursuant to the National/Regional Directives, as long as a Forest Service official (e.g., District Ranger) determines that the proposed mining operation is not likely to cause significant surface resource disturbance, the agency will allow suction dredge and other mining to occur without following all of the requirements of the Forest Plans for the Six Rivers and Klamath National Forests.
-The agency informed the Tribe that it believed the agency could accept a NOI from mine operators, and was not required to require mining operators to submit a PoO.
-In accepting a NOI for mining, instead of requiring the operator to submit a PoO, the agency does/did not conduct the required NEPA and ESA reviews/consultation, does/did not conduct consultation with the Tribe, provides/provided no public notice, and does/did not require compliance with the CWA, ESA, and NFMA.
-Indeed, the Klamath National Forest has already issued such NOIs during the summer of 2004, pursuant to the determinations/decisions noted in Paragraph 3 above.
-34. Further, the agency has not prepared, and will not be preparing, the appropriate NEPA document for each of these operations, let alone for combined or grouped operations (e.g., either an Environmental Impact Statement, "EIS," or Environmental Assessment, "EA").
+29. For example, in meetings with the Tribe, the Forest Service informed the Tribe that the agency would be allowing suction dredge and other mining to occur without following the requirements of the Forest Plans for the Six Rivers and Klamath National Forests.
+The agency informed the Tribe that it believed the agency could accept only a Notice of Intent (NOI) from mine operators, and was not required to require mining operators to submit a Plan of Operation (PoO).
+In accepting an NOI for mining, instead of requiring the operator to submit a PoO, the agency does not conduct the required NEPA and ESA reviews/consultation, does not conduct consultation with the Tribe, provides no public notice, and does not require compliance with the CWA, ESA, and NFMA.
+Indeed, the Klamath National Forest has already issued such NOIs during the summer of 2004.

+30. Further, the agency has not prepared, and will not be preparing, the appropriate NEPA document for each of these operations, let alone for combined or grouped operations (e.g., either an Environmental Impact Statement, "EIS," or Environmental Assessment, "EA").
 Along with these failures, the Forest Service will allow these operations to proceed without the required consultation with NOAA Fisheries/National Marine Fisheries Service (NMFS) and/or FWS, as required by the ESA, 16 U.S.C. §§ 1531 et seq.
 (2004).
-Allowing these operations to proceed also violates the CWA and NEPA, as the agency has no idea if these operations can comply with the mandated CWA stream protection and permitting requirements.
-35. Pursuant to the National/Regional Directives, as long as a Forest Service official (e.g., District Ranger) determines that the proposed mining operation is not likely to cause significant surface resource disturbance, the Forest Service will allow mining operations to occur under
+Allowing these operations to proceed this season will also violate the CWA, as the agency has no idea if these operations can comply with the mandated CWA stream protection and permitting requirements.